We are able to give travel immunisations provided for by the NHS.

 - Dr Lloyd-Jones

-The Practice currently offers GP, Advanced Nurse Practitioner and Practice Nurse appointments on selected Saturdays, subject to clinician availability.
+We offer GP, Advanced Nurse Practitioner, Practice nurse and Healthcare Assistant appointments on select Saturdays, subject to clinician availability.

-Please note, there is no telephone availability during Saturday opening hours and urgent GP appointment requests cannot be accommodated.
+Please note, there is no telephone availability on a Saturday and urgent appointments cannot be requested.

 General Data Protection Regulations (GDPR) 2018 (formerly Data Protection Act 1998)